 - Year 10 Year 11

 In the development study students will look at medicine and public health in Britain from 1250AD to the present day.
 This involves ideas about the cause and treatment of disease and illness, approaches to public health and prevention of disease and illness and the influence of changes in society on medicine and public health.
-The source enquiry looks at the transformation of surgery during the Great War 1914-1918.
+Students will also examine the British sector of the Western Front, 1914–18 to undertake a historical environment study focussed on injuries, treatment and the trenches.

 - Year 12